ryran/pyrite/README.md

 DEPENDENCIES
 ------------
-designed for linux;
-need Python2.7;
-need GTK+ 2.24 + pygtk;
+(Note: Designed for linux)

-need gpg or gpg2 or openssl
+Python2.7; GTK+ v2.24 & pygtk; gpg or gpg2 or openssl

 INSTALLATION
 ------------
 1) Clone the repo with `git clone git://github.com/ryran/pyrite.git` OR [download a zip of the source](/ryran/pyrite/zipball/master).

-2) Execute the interactive INSTALL script OR if you just want to try it out, you can simply run `pyrite.py` from the root source folder (it's the file that's executable).
+2) Execute the interactive `INSTALL` script OR if you just want to try it out, you can simply run `pyrite.py` from the root source folder (it's the file that's executable).

 FEATURES